geeknik/my-awesome-stars/topics.md

 - [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research,
 - [EinGuterWaran/awesome-opensource-boilerplates](https://github.com/EinGuterWaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
 Build your next software-as-a-service project with battle-tested open source foundations.
 - [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️
-- [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄 A curated list of awesome .cursorrules files
+- [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄  Configuration files that enhance Cursor AI editor experience with custom rules and behaviors
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 - [jnv/lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere